Nakshatrrra/emotion-detection-cnn/README.md

 - with all face expression images in the FER2013 Dataset
 - command --> python TranEmotionDetector.py

-It will take several hours depends on your processor.
-(On i7 processor with 16 GB RAM it took me around 4 hours) after Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5
+It will take several hours, you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5